top of page

 February 2026 Update:

-• Settlement deed must be provided to borrower within 7 days
+• Settlement deed must be provided to the borrower within 7 days.

-• Borrowers can file complaint if settlement not reported properly
+• Borrowers can file a complaint if settlement not reported properly.

 CIBIL Algorithm Changes (January 2026):